Donimax/docker-passthroughvpn/README.md

 **Description**: Web interface for jDownloader2.
 9. **Note how I set the container port to 8080 (the exposed port) but the host port to 8012.** This means I would need to access the web interface on 192.168.0.100:8012 instead of 192.168.0.100:8080 how it used to be.
 You can set the Host Port to 8080 also.
 10. Repeat step 8. for all desired ports, for example if there are multiple ports / web interfaces needed.
-11. Look for the `ADDITIONAL_PORTS` environment variable, add as example the following:
+11. Look for the `ADDITIONAL_PORTS_TCP` environment variable, add as example the following:
 `8012,8080`
 This are all container ports and host ports you have added in step 8.
 12. Apply the changes to the _passthroughvpn container_.